goliatone/application-core/docs/guide.md

 };
 ```

-**core.io** does not pollute the `global` namespace, the intended way to access the functionality is by keeping a reference of the `context` object if is necessary.
+**core.io** does not pollute the `global` namespace, the intended way to access the functionality is by keeping a reference of the `context` object if it's necessary.

 ### Dependencies
 If your module has dependencies most of the time **core.io** can handle those.